About Sasha Izard

 A Pioneer of Sustainable Entrepreneurship:

 Sasha has spent much of his life working with ecological landscape preservation, regeneration and agriculture.
 The removal of foreign introduced plant species has always been a focus of his work, as they have become a major problem for species that had evolved and co-evolved on the west coast for thousands of years and were unprepared for the onslaught that would result on the ecosystem from imported species abroad.

 As the sole proprietor of a small eco-stewardship/landscaping business, Sasha decided in 2018 to invest in high grade lithium-ion battery equipment for all power tools and in the process was one of the first landscaping businesses in Greater Victoria to go all battery electric.

 Seeing that this would be the way of the future for landscaping and seeing its effectiveness, Sasha quickly promoted the equipment as the much-needed alternative to highly polluting gas landscaping technology.

-The greatest breakthrough in this regard for the Greater Victoria region happened this year when Oak Bay Council, after 10 years of discussing potential bans on gas equipment, finally unanimously approved to ban and phase out all gas landscaping equipment over several years.
+The greatest breakthrough in this regard for the Greater Victoria region happened in 2022, when Oak Bay Council after 10 years of discussing potential bans on gas equipment, finally unanimously approved to ban and phase out all gas landscaping equipment over several years.
 Sasha was the only person with a landscaping business that showed up to the event.
 His powerful testimony there, was cited in the decision that made history in the CRD, as the first municipality to not only put in a plan to ban all gas landscaping equipment, or any gas landscaping equipment for that matter, but to do so unanimously.